 Bits 12 to 10-CAS-Before-RAS Refresh \overline{RAS} Assertion Period (TRAS2-TRAS0): When the DRAM interface is set, these bits set the \overline{RAS} assertion period in CAS-before-RAS refreshing.
-When the synchronous DRAM interface is set, the bank active command is not issued for a period set by TPC[2:0] and TRAS[2:0] bits after an auto-refresh command is issued.
+When the synchronous DRAM interface is set, the bank active command is not issued for a period of TRC + TRAS after an auto-refresh command is issued.